deeptavker/piNNS/README.md

 # Parallel Neighbour Search Implementation

 This repository is a part of a project done under the guidance of Prof. Ahmad Shakibaenia.
-The project is done under the umbrella of the MITACS Globalink Research Program. *This is not an official work report but a personal record for reference.*
+The project is done under the umbrella of MITACS Globalink Research Program. *This is not an official work report but a personal record for reference.*

 The objective here is to understand how parallelisation works and try to parallelise a part of a code which is used to simulate fluid flows using the MPS method.